xescodes/readme/README.md

 Júnior Full Stack Developer
 ---------------------------

-I've been learning to code for 7 years and I'm always learning something new.
+I've been learning to code for 7 years.
 I started with HTML, PHP...
 But have really found a passion with backend.
-Nowadays I'm following several courses of this area, the main of which is a scholarship offered by Indra and Banco de Santander Foundation.
+Nowadays I'm following several courses of this area, the main of which is a scholarship offered by private companies.

 * 🌍  I'm based in Barcelona
 * ✉️  You can contact me at [xescodev@gmail.com](mailto:xescodev@gmail.com)